Kernix13/markdown-cheatsheet/README.md

 ### Special characters

-Here are the characters you will use in Markdown:
+Here are the characters you will use in Markdown.
+They will be covered in each section after this one:

 ````
 # Hast tags for headines and anchor links